 How you can help penguins

-In 2014, WWF supported scientists from the British Antarctic Survey to undertake the first British-led field studies on emperor penguins in almost 60 years.
+In 2014, WWF supported scientists from the British Antarctic Survey to undertake the first British-led field studies on emperor penguins in almost 60 years, and we are now helping to count emperor penguins from space in the Antarctic Peninsula and Weddell Sea.
 In order to protect penguin habitat in Antarctica and to tackle climate change, we need your help.
 Please adopt a penguin through WWF.